thestalkers/policies/sites/com-github-docs-pt-site-policy-privacy-policies-github-codespaces-privacy-statement.md

-Declaração de Privacidade do GitHub Codespaces - GitHub Docs
+GitHub Codespaces Privacy Statement - GitHub Docs

 [Skip to main content](#main-content)

 [](/pt)[GitHub Docs](/pt)

 We publish frequent updates to our documentation, and translation of this page may still be in progress.
 For the most current information, please visit the [English documentation](/en).
+If there's a problem with translations on this page, please [let us know](https://github.com/contact?form[subject]=translation%20issue%20on%20docs.github.com&form[comments]=).

-Declaração de Privacidade do GitHub Codespaces
+GitHub Codespaces Privacy Statement
 ==========

-Data de entrada em vigor: 10 de agosto de 2021
+Effective Date: August 10, 2021

-O uso do GitHub Codespaces está sujeito à [Declaração de Privacidade](/pt/github/site-policy/github-privacy-statement) do GitHub.
+Use of GitHub Codespaces is subject to the [GitHub Privacy Statement](/pt/github/site-policy/github-privacy-statement).

-A atividade no github.dev está sujeita aos [termos de pré-visualizações beta do GitHub](/pt/github/site-policy/github-terms-of-service#j-beta-previews)
+Activity on github.dev is subject to [GitHub's Beta Previews terms](/pt/github/site-policy/github-terms-of-service#j-beta-previews)

-[](#usar-visual-studio-code)Usar Visual Studio Code
+[](#using-visual-studio-code)Using Visual Studio Code
 ----------

-Os códigos do GitHub e github.dev permitem o uso de Visual Studio Code no navegador web.
-Ao usar VS Code no navegador da web, um certo nível de coleção de telemetria está habilitado por padrão e isso é [explicado em detalhes no site VS Code](https://code.visualstudio.com/docs/getstarted/telemetry).
-Os usuários podem optar por não participar da telemetria, acessando o Arquivo \> Preferências \> Configurações no menu superior esquerdo.
+GitHub Codespaces and github.dev allow for use of Visual Studio Code in the web browser.
+When using VS Code in the web browser, some telemetry collection is enabled by default and is [explained in detail on the VS Code website](https://code.visualstudio.com/docs/getstarted/telemetry).
+Users can opt out of telemetry by going to File \> Preferences \> Settings under the top left menu.

-Se um usuário escolher optar por não participar da captura de telemetria em VS Code enquanto estiver em um codespace, conforme definido, isso irá sincronizar a preferência de telemetria desabilitada em todas as futuras sessões web no GitHub Codespaces e no github.dev.
+If a user chooses to opt out of telemetry capture in VS Code while inside of a codespace as outlined, this will sync the disable telemetry preference across all future web sessions in GitHub Codespaces and github.dev.